Hello Andrea, Dirk and Klemens.

 How did you come up with the name Bluewaterfascination and the Manta logo?

-Andrea: It was important that the name reflects our appreciation and enthusiasm for the underwater world and to show that there is something new to discover on every dive.
+Andrea: It was important that the name reflects our appreciation and enthusiasm for the underwater world as filmmakers and to show that there is something new to discover on every dive.

 Inspired by an unforgettable Manta ray dive in Thailand it was clear to us that the Manta should be included in our company logo.
 As a template served an underwater photo of a Manta which we then edited on the computer and used the silhouette in our company logo.